Support and advice

 If you require out-of-hours support (University office hours are 9am-5pm, Monday to Friday) please find details here.

-All new and returning taught programme students joining the school will have a Student Adviser who can advise on a wide variety of matters throughout your studies.
-Find out more about the Student Advice & Support team here.
+All new and returning taught programme students joining the school have a Student Adviser who can advise on a wide variety of matters throughout your studies.
+Find out more about the Student Advice & Support team here

-The Advice Place has trained academic and welfare advisors who can assist students with anything from problems with their landlord to support with academic appeals.
+The Advice Place has trained academic and welfare advisers who can assist students with anything from problems with their landlord to support with academic appeals.

 For all matters relating to physical and mental health, there is an on-campus, health centre operated by independent General Practitioners on behalf of the National Health Service (NHS).
 Students should consider registering with this, or another local general practice for the duration of their studies.